AC Power Flow

 After obtaining the AC power flow solution, JuliaGrid offers post-processing analysis functions for calculating powers and currents associated with buses, branches, or generators:

-Furthermore, there are specialized functions dedicated to calculating specific types of powers related to particular buses, branches, or generators:
+Additionally, specialized functions are available for calculating specific types of powers or currents for individual buses, branches, or generators.

 Bus Type Modification